- How Copy and Paste Works

 - Corruption of system files or malware could have interfered with the function.

-- Corrupt files in the Registry may have triggered the problem.
+- Corrupt files in the registry could have caused the problem.

-How to Fix the Copy and Paste Feature If It Is Not Working
+How to Fix the Copy and Paste Feature if It Is Not Working: Quick Fixes

-- Update the problematic program.
-If the copy-paste feature is not working on a specific program but works fine on other applications, the affected program could be having issues.
-For example, if the feature works on Word but fails to work in your Google browser, try updating the browser to check if the problem gets resolved.
-If this doesn’t work, try reinstalling the program.
-Corrupt program files could be causing the problem, and reinstalling it will fix the corruption and the error.
+- Update the problematic program: If the copy-paste feature is not working on a specific program but works fine on other applications, the affected program could be having issues.
+Try updating the program or, if necessary, reinstall it to fix any corrupt files.

 Solution 1: Temporarily Disable Your Antivirus